mneise/circle-color/README.md

 </dependency>
 ```

 Change the version from `v20150729` to `1.0-SNAPSHOT`.
-You entry now should look like this:
+Your entry now should look like this:

 ```
 <dependency>